 Vargas says his goal is to unify the division.
 “I want to fight to get all the belts, all four belts,” naming WBA champion Daniel Roman at the top of the list which also includes WBO champion Emannuel Navarrete, and IBF champion T.J.
 Doheny of Australia.

 Joseph Diaz Jr. continues comeback, winning SoCal showdown against Charles Huerta

-In a SoCal showdown, Joseph “JoJo” Diaz Jr. of South El Monte, California (27-1, 14 KOs) took the solid veteran Charles Huerta of Paramount (20-5, 12 KOs) apart over 10 well fought rounds in the super featherweight division.
+In a SoCal showdown, Joseph “JoJo” Diaz Jr. of South El Monte, California (27-1, 14 KOs) took the solid veteran Charles Huerta of Paramount (20-5, 12 KOs) apart over ten well-fought rounds in the super featherweight division.
 Scores were 99-91 on all three judges’ scorecards.

 Under the direction of his new trainer Joel Dia and fighting in a new weight class for the first time at 130 pounds, Diaz Jr. picked Huerta apart round by round, hurting him in early rounds to the body, and then adding wicked hooks from both sides in combination.
 Huerta had the bloody mouth from his longtime friend to show for it.

-Huerta was coming off a two year layoff, but his only stoppage loss was 10 years ago.
-Diaz was simply not able to put Huerta on the canvas by the final bell.
-Nevertheless he was pleased with his performance.
+Huerta was coming off a two-year layoff, but his only stoppage loss was ten years ago.
+Diaz wasn’t able to put Huerta on the canvas by the final bell.
+Nevertheless, he was pleased with his performance.